HananKhan7/Projects/Churn_prediction_and_comparative_analysis/README.md

 - This step is used to initially summarize the data.
 ![ScreenShot](https://github.com/HananKhan7/Projects/blob/main/Churn_prediction_and_comparative_analysis/plots/Histograms_relevant_variables.png)

-- Discard variables irrelevant in predicting churn, such as:
+- Next step is to discard variables irrelevant in predicting churn, such as:
     - ID
     - userID
     - brochure ID